WahajMubeen341/WahajMubeen341/README.md

-- 👋 Hi, I’m Muhammad Wahaj Mubeen
+- 👋 Hi, I’m Muhammad Wahaj Mubeen.
-- 👀 I’m interested in Web development, specifically in MERN Stack Development.
+- 👀 I’m interested in Web development & android development, specifically in MERN Stack Development.
-- 🌱 I’m currently learning MERN stack.
+- 🌱 I’m currently working as app developer.
+Always willing and intrested to learn new things.
-- 💞️ I’m looking to collaborate on React projects.
+- 💞️ I’m looking to collaborate in React & android projects.
 - 📫 You can reach me at iwahajmubeen341@gmail.com

 <!---